 The human spine is designed to carry your body weight, but when you slouch or hold yourself out of alignment, your body has to carry weight in areas that aren’t designed for it, causing further pain.
-(Like when you get stuck in the front row of a movie theatre and your neck hurts afterwards from having to look straight up for an hour and a half.)
+(Like when you get stuck in the front row of a movie theatre and your neck hurts afterward from having to look straight up for an hour and a half.)

 Sit as comfortably as possible.

 Find a well-cushioned chair that offers back and lumbar support.
 This will help your body stay aligned, even when sitting.
 If you also have tailbone problems, there are cushions out there designed to distribute your body weight away from your tailbone.
-Create the most ergonomical sitting position possible to support your back.
+Create the most ergonomic sitting position possible to support your back.

 Allow your body to relax.

-Whether this is by meditating, watching a movie or chilling in a hot tub, you can release tension and pain in your body by taking time to relax.
+Whether this is by meditating, watching a movie, or chilling in a hot tub, you can release tension and pain in your body by taking time to relax.
 Perpetual tension and stress on your muscles- particularly your spine- can cause severe pain, muscle cramps, and loss of function in the future.

 Whatever your sleeping position is, find the way that works best for you.
 If you place a pillow in between your legs when you sleep on your side, it helps to keep your spine in alignment.
 Invest in a good mattress and pillow that helps you sleep deeply and comfortably.

 By properly stretching, you increase blood flow and decrease high blood pressure throughout your spine and body, which releases tension and reduces pain.
-Stretching also improves posture, which can prevent misalignment induced injuries.
+Stretching also improves posture, which can prevent misalignment-induced injuries.

 Hot and cold treatments.